gzmorell/qobuz-player/README.md

 ## Web UI

 The player can start an embedded web interface.
 This is disabled by default and must be started with the `--web` argument.
-It also listens on `0.0.0.0:9888` by default, but an interface can be specified with the `--interface` argument.
+It also listens on `0.0.0.0:9888` by default.
+Change port with `--port` argument.

-Go to `http://<ip>:9888` to view the UI.
+Go to `http://localhost:9888` to view the UI.

 ## Contribution
 Feature requests, issues and contributions are very welcome.